-- Joy & Happiness labels from the dataset were merged to a unified 'joy' label
+- Joy & Happiness labels from the dataset were merged into a unified 'joy' label

-- As each model identifies a slightly different set of emotions , comparison was normalized as follows:
+- As each model identifies a slightly different set of emotions, the comparison was normalized as follows:

 One AI labels = ['anger', 'joy', 'neutral', 'sadness', 'surprise']